oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 #### Red Hat Bangalore Campus Workshop Outstanding Action Items

-*   Create workshop overview description.
-*   Issue community-wide Call for Papers and select incoming submissions.
+*   Review incoming talk proposals as requested on the oVirt mailing lists.
-*   Create workshop agenda based on results of CFP.
+*   Create workshop agenda based on results of call for papers and previous presenters who have volunteered to present.
-*   Create registration site for workshop attendees.
 *   Promote workshop.

 While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.